tmr4/fp32/README.md

 ````

 # Development
-This package is modified from Marco Granati's 128-bit floating-point package for the [65816](http://65xx.unet.bz/fpu.txt).
+This package is modified from Marco Granati's [128-bit floating-point package for the 65816](http://65xx.unet.bz/fpu.txt).
 The original source file and my port of it to the [ca65 assembler](https://github.com/cc65/cc65) are in the [scr folder](https://github.com/tmr4/fp32/tree/main/src).
-A [discussion](http://forum.6502.org/viewtopic.php?f=2&t=4133) of the code is available online.
+A [discussion](http://forum.6502.org/viewtopic.php?f=2&t=4133) of the original code is available online.

 # Why make a 32-bit version
 128-bit floating-point is great to have for the 65816 if you need the precision but if you don't the extra precision consumes a lot of cycles that serve no purpose.
 Also, a fair number of cycles are needed to switch to the dedicated floating-point direct page and load arguments and retrieve results from the dedicated floating-point registers.

 I wanted something faster, so I looked for ways to speed up the floating-point package.
-I noted a few possibilities when I added the Marco's package to my system:
+I noted a few possibilities when I added Marco's package to my system:
 * Use the system direct page or avoid it altogether.
 The 128-bit fp package uses a dedicated direct page which must be shifted to and back for each fp operation (or this could be combined with the system direct page if you have enough space).
 * Use a dedicated fp stack.
 The 128-bit fp package uses registers which must be loaded and the result retrieved from for each fp operation.
 * Use 16-bit registers unless needed otherwise.
 The 128-bit fp package requires every fp operation to be called with 8-bit registers.
-Since my system uses 16-bit registers, this required a switch before and after every fp operation.
+Since my system uses 16-bit registers, this requires a switch before and after every fp operation.
 I've greatly reduced this overhead by using a floating-point stack.
 I found the 32-bit package about 5.5 times faster than the 128-bit version running a Mandelbrot Set calculation.
 Converting to 32-bit acounted for most of this, about 4x, but the other overhead accounted for about 1.5x of it.
 I haven't done any optimization so perhaps this advantage could be increased.

 # Use